Have you ever experienced that horrible feeling when you were sick, lost your appetite and didn’t want to eat anything?

 If you haven’t, you are surely lucky.
 If you have, however, I do hope you have your favorite comfort food to restore your palate.
 For me, that would be my mom’s chicken and dumplings.

 I might be exaggerating a little bit, but that one dish did save me from starvation many times.
 Back then I would like to think that it had this magical power that could heal any sickness and ailment.
 In some way, it actually kind of did.
 So when I moved out, I had to ask her for the recipe.
 And I am more than happy to tell you that it is super simple to make!
+You can also use this recipe for National Dumpling Day (September 26).

 The Original Homemade Chicken And Dumplings